About CT

 CT (Computed Tomography) uses X-rays and a computer to create detailed images of the inside of the body.
-The CT scanner will take pictures from different angles around the body and puts them together to create a 3D picture.
+The CT scanner takes pictures from different angles around the body and puts them together to create a 3D picture.
+CT scans are performed by our experienced radiographers.

 Before your CT